fsu-fall2022-capstone/Project-Group-5/RD.md

 ## Non-functional Requirements
 Nationstates API has call limits - The requirement is placed by nationstates.
-Exceeding 50 requests per 30 seconds limit will temporailry lock the system.
+Exceeding 50 requests per 30 seconds limit will temporarily lock the system.
 Not yet enforced/implemented.

 Encryption and Decryption of nations passwords - This requirement is needed for the user to access their nation/region and prevent others from accessing nations